emanuel2718/DarVIM/README.md

 	- Non-Vim keybinds apps
 		- Any app you don't want Vim keybindings on.

-Everytime you switch into a Vim-supported appllication, it will default into Normal mode.
+Every time you switch into a Vim-supported application, it will default into Normal mode.
 So in order to start typing, simply tap `i` to enter Insert mode.

 There are not system notifications when you switch into a mode as it tends to get annoying really quick.
-As a workaround, everytime a Vim-supported application is beign focused/used the current mode will be displayed on the menu bar as a single letter in  brackets as show below.
+As a workaround, every time a Vim-supported application is beign focused/used the current mode will be displayed on the menu bar as a single letter in  brackets as show below.